 Always urinate after sexual intercourse.

-Make a follow-up appointment.
+Follow up with your healthcare provider, or as advised.
 And see your healthcare provider for regular lab tests as directed.
-Our staff can help you with this.

 Call your healthcare provider right away if you have any of the following:

 Decreased urine output or trouble urinating

 Severe pain in the lower back or flank

 Fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider

 Blood in your urine